anuranbaka/cppnumpy/README.md

 - "T" is used for a hard transpose, while "t" is used for a soft transpose
 - Due to limitations of C++ syntax, array slicing is replaced by a "region-of-interest" function (roi()).
 - Array broadcasting is implemented as a function taking a function pointer
+- Fancy indexing is implemented using the i() and ito() functions which construct a special "iMat" object which can be resolved using the Mat constructor.

 # Usage
 The library supports several basic matrix arithmetic operations: